shawna-p/mysterious-messenger/docs/creating-characters.rst

     e.g. "#FFDDFC"

 `image`
     Optional.
-Ren'Py will apply this tag to images if you include attribute tags during a character's dialogue (See [[INSERT LINK HERE]]).
+Ren'Py will apply this tag to images if you include attribute tags during a character's dialogue (See `Say with Image Attributes <https://www.renpy.org/doc/html/dialogue.html?highlight=equivalent#say-with-image-attributes>`_).

     e.g. "emma"